therealtrex/GCP-GDIMacGyver/content/Lab2_dataflow/lab_2_overview.en.md

 Welcome to Lab 2.
 This lab will step you through all required steps to configure the Pub/Sub to Splunk Dataflow template.

 This lab will go through the following:
-- Create a Splunk HEC endpoint for ingestion
+- Create a Splunk HEC token endpoint for ingestion
-- Creating a Cloud Storage bucket
+- Creating a Cloud Storage bucket for our dataflow temporary files
-- Expand permissions for GCP service account
+- Expand permissions for our GCP service account used for Dataflow
-- Deploy a Pub/Sub topic for deadletter queue
+- Deploy a Pub/Sub topic and subscription for deadletter queue to handle failed dataflow events
 - Deploy the Splunk dataflow template
 - Validate the data is flowing into Splunk sucessfully.